wssun/EACS/README.md

 python test.py {language}
 ```

-The {language} can be selected in `java, python, go, php, ruby, javascript`
+The {language} can be selected in `java, python, go, php, ruby, javascript, JCSD, PCSD`

 ### EACS + CodeT5